3 min read

 From inclusive education spaces to multi-purpose teaching laboratories, our new engineering building will offer a world-class experience for academics, researchers and students alike.

-The Stephenson building will enable me to interact with like-minded students, exchange ideas, and acquire skills that will be important in my future job thanks to new, flexible areas for studying, socialising, and working on group projects.
+"The Stephenson Building will enable me to interact with like-minded students, exchange ideas, and acquire skills that will be important in my future job thanks to new, flexible areas for studying, socialising, and working on group projects."

-Geospatial Surveying and Mapping student
+Jacky, Geospatial Surveying and Mapping

 20230110_The_Stephenson_Building_DSC_5864

-View of the Makerspace being built
+View of the Maker Space being built

-Who is the new Makerspace for?
+Who is the new Maker Space for?

-If you’re interested in becoming an engineer of tomorrow, then the Makerspace is for you.
+If you’re interested in becoming an engineer of tomorrow, then the Maker Space is for you.

-The new Maker Space – a student-centered zone for interdisciplinary collaboration, creativity and entrepreneurship – is something I'm greatly looking forward to!
-The first year as a 'General Engineering' student showed us how connected the various disciplines actually are, and thus the importance of revising and working on projects together.
+"The new Maker Space – a student-centered zone for interdisciplinary collaboration, creativity and entrepreneurship – is something I'm greatly looking forward to!
+The first year as a 'general engineering' student showed us how connected the various disciplines actually are, and thus the importance of revising and working on projects together.
 Our lecturers and the curriculum design already foster this, and now it's exciting that we will have a space designed just for it.
-I'd want to plan a meet up with my first year project team to see whether we'd like to remodel our mini-wind turbine, which was our first year project!
+I'd want to plan a meet-up with my first year project team to see whether we'd like to remodel our mini-wind turbine, which was our first year project!"

-Electrical and Electronic Engineering, Year 2
+Babirye, Electrical and Electronic Engineering, 2nd year

-The main users of the new Makerspace will be School of Engineering students.
-But the goal for the space is that any member of the Newcastle University community should be able to bring an idea to the Makerspace for advice and support in how they can go about designing and making it.
+The main users of the new Maker Space will be School of Engineering students.
+But the goal for the space is that any member of the Newcastle University community should be able to bring an idea to the Maker Space for advice and support in how they can go about designing and making it.

 68877